SuzuSuzu-HaruHaru/league-standings/README.md

 | `points`       | How to calculate the points that teams get after every match.     | Either the string `"standard"` or the string `"old"`, or alternatively any function that accepts exactly three arguments and returns an integer. | **No** | `"standard"` |
 | `sorting`      | How the teams are to be sorted if they are even on points.        | *See below* | **No** | *See below* |

 A `"round-robin"` league is one where the teams face each other only once; a `"home-and-away"` league is one in which teams face each other exactly twice (once at home and once away).
 The `"standard"` points system corresponds to the current one used in football that awards three points for a win, one for a draw and none for a loss, whereas the `"old"` one is the one used by FIFA pre-1994 that awarded only two points for a win, one for a draw and none for a loss.

-A function can also be passed as a parameter, as in
+A function can also be passed as a value for `points`

 ```javascript
 const table = new LeagueTable({